jshorns/CV/README.md

 ## Projects (all available via portfolio)

+Here's a list of a few of my highlighted projects.
+For a full list, and info on what I'm working on right now, go to my [portfolio](https://jshorns.github.io/portfolio/).

 | Name                         | Description       | Tech/tools        |
 | ---------------------------- | ----------------- | ----------------- |
 | **H-Appy** ([Front end](https://github.com/peter-james-allen/h-appy-client)/[Back End](https://github.com/AJ8GH/h-appy-server) | Makers final group project -An activity finder app in the style of a restaurant menu.   | MERN              |